 Maine Boating Laws

 - Watercraft required to have a valid marine document as a watercraft of the United States.
 Vessels over 5 net ton used for commercial fishing must be documented.
-Call the National Vssel Dopcumentation Center in Falling Waters, WV at (800) 799-8362 for further information on documentation of a boat;
+Call the U.S. Coast Guard at 1-800-799-8362 for further information;

 - Watercraft with valid registration from another state, provided the watercraft registration number is displayed on the motorboat and the motorboat will not be in Maine over 60 consecutive days after the state of principal use has been changed;

 - Military or public watercraft, except recreational type watercraft of the United States;

 - A motorboat owned by the United States, a state, or subdivision thereof, which is used for governmental purposes and clearly identifiable as such;